livefreensmart/moderation-guidelines/categories/graphics.md

 - Should be linked to correct repository
 - Should be in formal language
 - Should have a descriptive text about project
-- Should have a desctiptive text about design's purpose and process
+- Should have a descriptive text about design's purpose and process
-- Should have a desctiptive text about improvements and benefits
+- Should have a descriptive text about improvements and benefits
-- Should have screenshots/gifs/videos to proove that work done by author
+- Should have screenshots/gifs/videos to prove that work done by author
 - Should have publicly accessible (editable and ready to use) files
 - Should have information about tools used -e.g., illustrator, photoshop, sketch
 - Should have links/information for used materials -e.g., font, background images, mock-up files